Employer of Record

 Pilgrimage

-Muslim employees with five consecutive years of service are entitled to 14 working days of leave with full pay to perform Hajj once during their period of service.
+Muslim employees with five consecutive years of service are entitled to 14 days of leave with full pay to perform Hajj once during their period of service.

 Expenses